 One of my favorite front porch decorations is a large, wooden sign.
 I’ve been looking around for them, but never buy one because they’re so expensive!
 When I saw this ‘Believe’ sign (by Creative Raisins), I was inspired to make a sign that won’t break the bank.

 Before making my sign, I searched for a word that could be used for fall and the Christmas season.
 While I found plenty of great vertical sign ideas (FALL, JOY, Be Merry), I failed to find one word that applied to both seasons.

-BUT, every board has 2 sides…SO, I decided to make 2 different signs with the same board.
-Multipurpose and cost-saving.
+BUT, every board has TWO sides!
+So, I decided to make 2 different signs with the same board.

 GRATEFUL for the fall season.

 This sign was made in my driveway using a common wood board.
 The board was painted with 2 colors of chalk paint, distressed, and stenciled.
 To make it last through snow and rain, the sign was sealed using spar-Urethane.
 (Update: I made this sign in October of 2014 – it is now 2017 and it is still in great shape – no peeling paint!)

 Online, a finished (one-sided) vertical wood sign similar to this goes for $60-$120.
 Most need to be sealed for outdoor use after purchase.
 The cost for all the materials used here was $23, with plenty of sealant and paint leftover for future projects.